-The communities within the MARTA Service Area are diverse and constantly changing.
-Guidelines to reflect these changes have been established and are outlined in this document in order to allow for consistent and continual evaluation of services.
+outlined in this document in order to allow for consistent and continual evaluation of services.
 Because markets, customer expectations and MARTA's resources change over time, service standards are evolutionary by nature.
-MARTA must be responsive to these changes in order to retain current customers and achieve and sustain ridership growth.
-It is anticipated that future revisions to this document, particularly because of the introduction of new and emerging technologies, will enhance MARTA's ability to collect and analyze data for an objective and more effective service planning process.
+MARTA must be responsive to these changes in order to retain current customers and sustain ridership growth.
+As new and emerging technologies are introduced, it is anticipated that future revisions to this document will enhance MARTA's ability to collect and analyze data for an objective and more effective service planning process.

+2.4.
 Overview of the Service Delivery